cubica/p2p-wpml/readme.txt

 = 1.2 =
 * Compatibility with P2P 1.4.1
 * Support for connections between posts and attachments/users
+* P2P meta synchronization
+* Added warning if WPML and/or P2P are not active
 * Bug fixing

 = 1.1 =